 Switzerland has more ski touring options per square mile than just about any where else on earth, combine this with a great public transport network and you have a ski touring mecca.

-With so many great options it is difficult to choose where to go.
-If you want lift assisted back country adventures then Zinal / Grimentz is fantastic with there new gondola making terran more accessible than ever before.
+With so many great options it can be difficult to choose where to go.
+If you want lift assisted back country adventures then Zinal / Grimentz is fantastic with their new gondola making terrain more accessible than ever before.
 Andermatt is one of our firm favourites with the legendary Gemstock lift giving great access to lift served skiing or as a starting point for some more adventurous back country adventures.

 When it comes to touring we would like to suggest three of our favourites.

 Grand St Bernard Monastery

 The area round the Grand St Bernard Monastery is a perfect area if you are new to ski touring and want a first overnight experience, it is also ideal if you would like to combine ski touring with a bit of history.
 There has been a Monastery on the site for 1000 years looking after travellers making the journey from Italy to Switzerland.
 There are many great ski touring options close to the hut, Mont Forchon being one of our favourites with fantastic views of Mont Blanc and the Grand Jorasse as well as the surrounding peaks.

 The Haute Route is the classic high mountain itinerary joining the alpine towns of Chamonix and Zermatt.
 It is a special journey passing under many of the most famous peaks of the Alps, the last day descending under the North face of the Matterhorn has got to be one of the most classic days on skis there is.